 This means both that your SSL certificate is installed correctly and that it is valid.
 For more detailed information on the checked certificate go to "certificate information".
 "Certificate status" also shows you whether or not your certificate is valid.

 Even if your certificate is working and valid you are not automatically protected against all known threats.
 If your certificate is valid but does not offer you complete protection, our SSL checker will automatically tell you.
-The test looks for any security gaps and informs you of threats you still need to protect yourself against, which usually requires buying an updated SSL certificate.
+The test looks for any security gaps in your SSL version and informs you of threats you still need to protect yourself against, which usually requires adapting the configuration of the web server.

 Can the SSL checker detect if I am affected by Heartbleed, BEAST or similar security gaps?